 Get up early, and head towards the airport.
-The take off from this airport as just as exciting as the landing was.
-After 30 minutes of flight, you will arrive at Kathmandu.
+The take-off from this airport was just as exciting as the landing was.
+After 30 minutes of flight, you will arrive in Kathmandu.

-After these two weeks of remote expedition, you are finally back to luxury.
-Tonight is the night for celebration.
+After these two weeks of the remote expedition, you are finally back to luxury.
+Tonight is the night of celebration.